July 25, 2017

 “Look, we both know it would be good to get this job done, and we need to still be agreeable coworkers afterward.
 Let’s settle where we’re at and get to work,” I say.
 (Closing Leadership – B: 3+2, R:1 Win, 100% Mark-Up)

 “Scotty?
 You really want ol’ bum leg out there hauling stuff on his own?
-I may have come out of that massacre half-crazy and guilty as hell, but he come out it with a war wound.
+I may have come out of that massacre half-crazy and guilty as sin, but he came out of it with a war wound.
 Hadn’t you heard that his leg’s been acting up again?
 I’d give little Hotty the job, but I doubt he could make even this short of a hike,” I reply.
 (Deception since Scotty’s not really hurt – B: 6+2, R: 2 Win, so we stay at 100% Mark-Up for a final price of 42 bounty.
 That will leave me with 22 bounty after paying my break and upkeep if I’m successful.)

 “Fine,” he says.
 “You’ve got the bounty if I get my windows.
 Bring back enough for a proof of concept on my house, and if that works, we’ll send out a crew with a vehicle for a bigger haul.”